alexandertrefz/essence/packages/website/diagnostics.md

-A Namespace is named by something that runs above the Declaration of it — a Method call whose Namespace is written further down, a static Property read, a bare reference.
+A Namespace is named by something that runs above the Declaration of it — a Method call whose Namespace is written further down, a static Property read, a bare reference, or a conformance witness: a call like `things::sort()` reaches for the Namespace that makes its items `Comparable`, even though that Namespace is not written on the line.
 A Namespace comes into being where it is written, so a use that runs first has nothing to reach.

 Only what RUNS at the top level counts.
 A Function's or a Method's body runs when it is called, so it may name a Namespace declared below it; a static Property's